kipkosek/madison-parks/README.md

 In the future, I plan to add an autocomplete feature to make the activities search more accurate.
 I will also include geolocation data that will allow address searches and display maps.

 ## By the way . . .
-This is a side project and not affiliated with the city government.
+This is a personal project and not affiliated with the Madison city government.
 Please visit Madison's [Parks Division](http://www.cityofmadison.com/parks/) for official park information.